Sign up to our mailing list to discover the future of beauty and wellness.

 But what are the most effective ways to boost your low immune system?
-Minimising days off work and keeping yourself fighting fit.
+How do you minimise days off work and keeping yourself fighting fit?

-The immune system is one of the most complex parts of the human body.
-‘We are what we eat’ is a given.
-No one would expect to perform at their prime whilst living off poor nutrition.
+The immune system is one of the most complex parts of the human body, and no one would expect to perform at their prime whilst living off poor nutrition.
 However, there is emerging evidence to suggest maintaining an optimal immune system can be enhanced by using the best balance of pharmaco-nutrition.

-Pharmaco-nutrition is the use of food and foods extracts to rectify the nutritional and metabolic imbalances that cause chronic inflammation, dysnutrition and immune dysfunction; that in turn drive the chronic degenerative diseases.
-Taking you beyond the ceiling of a healthy, balanced diet.
+Pharmaco-nutrition is the use of food - and food extracts - to rectify the nutritional and metabolic imbalances that cause chronic inflammation, dysnutrition and immune dysfunction.
+All three of these drive chronic degenerative diseases.

-In very simple terms, the immune system is an exceptionally complex network of cells and proteins that protects the body against infection.
-Although the immune system is one fully integrated system, it’s useful to think of it as having two parts; the innate immune system and the adaptive immune system.
+In very simple terms, the immune system is an exceptionally complex network of cells and proteins that protect the body against infection.
+Although the immune system is one fully integrated system, it’s useful to think of it as having two parts: the innate immune system and the adaptive immune system.

 To say the innate immune system is clever is an understatement.
 It’s our body’s first line of defence, equipped to keep us healthy, with the ability to quickly recognise, target and destroy infections.
-Harmful substances, antigens, entering the body, activate the innate immune system, causing cells to take flight through the blood to neutralize pathogens by surrounding and killing them.
-The innate immune system has no long-term memory which is why it’s able to create new receptors to adapt to the immune response.
+Harmful substances - known as antigens - entering the body activate the innate immune system, causing cells to take flight through the blood to neutralise pathogens by surrounding and killing them.
+The innate immune system has no long-term memory, which is why it’s able to create new receptors to adapt to the immune response.

 Daily life!
 We are constantly under attack by all manner of enemies that threaten the level our immune system functions at.
-Medication, life choices such as smoking or alcohol, or poor nutrition (which today is widespread).
+Medication, life choices such as smoking or alcohol, or poor nutrition (which today is widespread) are all factors.

 How prone to infection are you?
 Are you someone who always seems to catch whatever’s doing the rounds?
 A weak immune system doesn't only mean you get ill more frequently than others, you might also find recovering from illness a challenge.
 All clues that whatever you might be doing to support your low immune system isn't actually working.

-Without sleep we couldn’t survive, however skimping on your daily eight hours could also be adversely affecting your immunity.
-Sleep not only reenergizes our cells, it acts like a hoover for the brain, clearing out the waste, recuperating and resetting.
+Without sleep we couldn’t survive, and skimping on your daily eight hours could also be adversely affecting your immunity.
+Sleep not only re-energises our cells, it acts like a hoover for the brain, clearing out the waste, recuperating and resetting.
 A good night’s sleep releases cytokines (proteins) which not only help to promote sleep, they also target infection and inflammation.

-What we eat is half the battle, the quality of what we eat is equally important.
-Taking a generic A-Z supplement has been proven time over to have little benefit to your body.
-You're best to ensure your diet is optimised with immune boosting vitamins and minerals to keep you on top form.
+What we eat is half the battle, and the quality of what we eat is equally important.
+Taking a generic A-Z supplement has been proven time and time again to have little benefit to your body.
+You're best to ensure your diet is optimised with immune-boosting vitamins and minerals to keep you on top form.
 Nutrients that take you beyond the ceiling of a healthy, balanced diet will give you the edge.

-LYMA contains multi-award winning Wellmune®, the highly specialized 1,3 1,6 beta glucan clinically proven to boost the innate, rapid fire immune system priming white blood cells neutrophils and macrophages to engage with foreign pathogens.
+LYMA contains our multi-award winning Wellmune® Blend, the highly specialized 1,3 1,6 beta glucan clinically proven to boost the white blood cells neutrophils and macrophages.
+These are innate, rapid fire primers of your immune system who engage with foreign pathogens.

-Inflammation is also at the crux of a sound immune system where an overly inflamed body is more prone to acute injury and chronic illness.
-This is where LYMA comes into its own, we provide a myriad of the world’s most potent, technologically enhanced, anti-inflammatory compounds including; 250% more bioavailable HydroCurc™ and microencapsulated, highly bioavailable Lycored Lycopene™.
+Inflammation is also at the enemy of a sound immune system: an overly inflamed body is more prone to acute injury and chronic illness.
+This is where LYMA comes into its own, as we provide a myriad of the world’s most potent, technologically enhanced, anti-inflammatory compounds in one place.
+These including: 250% more bioavailable HydroCurc™ and microencapsulated, highly bioavailable Lycored Lycopene™.

-Vitamins and minerals are key for bodily function and none is more important for immunity than vitamin D, where deficiency is estimated to be at 50% amongst the UK population and approximately 15% exhibiting a severe shortfall.
-Unlike most, LYMA provides a clinically powerful 2,000i.u./day vitamin D3, enough to ensure a high percentile are protected from deficiency but also to ensure cholecalciferol is optimized for musculoskeletal, bone and cardiovascular health.
+Vitamins and minerals are key for bodily function and none is more important for immunity than vitamin D, where deficiency is estimated to be at 50% amongst the UK population and approximately 15% exhibit a severe shortfall.
+Unlike most, LYMA provides a clinically powerful 2,000i.u./day vitamin D3, enough to ensure a high percentile are protected from deficiency.
+This also ensures cholecalciferol is optimised for musculoskeletal, bone and cardiovascular health.